 Hi!
 My name is Adam Zurn.
-I am a 16 year teaching veteran who loves technology.
+I am a veteran teacher who loves technology.
 I work for a school district in Lancaster County where I also serve as department head.

 When I’m not teaching I advise several clubs and organizations.
 I even had a two year stint as senior class Powderpuff coach.
 I am the only coach in school Powderpuff history where the senior girls lost the Powderpuff game.
 I was not asked back for a third year. 😜